 My beautiful Oregon is now at the jumping off point and facing the abyss of one of the greatest social experiments of the past century.
 Voters will soon decide the fate of Measure 91 and whether or not marijuana, currently a controlled substance, can join the ranks of legalized free enterprise.
 Worry pounds in my […]

 I sat down with my daughter recently, and asked her some of the burning questions about addiction that we all want answers to.
-Annie is now thirty-one and eight years clean and sober.
-In view of the obvious risks involved, people are curious why anyone initiates drug use, and why one continues to use drugs in […]
+Annie is now thirty-one and eight years in recovery.
+Not a drink or a drug in all that time.
+In view of the obvious risks involved, people are curious why anyone initiates drug […]

 Barbara Cofer Stoefen and her daughter, Annie, at the Barnes and Noble release of “A Very Fine House: A Mother’s Story of Love, Faith and Crystal Meth.”
 Annie is now 8 years clean and this is her mother’s story of how they BOTH recovered.
 There is hope.
 There is recovery.